 Allergies aren’t always to blame for eczema, but the two often go together.
-And it’s not likely your child will have a problem.
-Only a small number of babies and young kids have eczema.
-But if she does, here's what you need to know about these conditions in kids, plus advice on how to treat them.
+Studies show that 1 in 3 infants will have eczema.
+Here's what you need to know about these conditions in kids, plus advice on how to treat them.

 - Symptoms include a dry, itchy, scaly, red rash.
 It may ooze and crust over, especially if your child scratches it.

 - The rash can be quite irritating.
 It can make it hard for kids to sleep.

-- Soaps and cosmetics, cleaners, wool, dust mites, pollen, pet dander, and dry weather can cause flare-ups.
+- Soaps and cosmetics, cleaners, wool, dust mites, pollen, pet dander, certain foods, and dry weather can cause flare-ups.

 How Do Eczema and Allergies Affect Each Other?